 General settings for FORCAM FORCE EDGE are possible in the Home section.
 In addition to the user administration and permissions, current documents can also be downloaded here.
-This chapter goes into user administration, licensing and the download scope.
+This chapter covers User Management, Licensing, the Download Area and Monitoring, and then explains how table entries are sorted.

-The settings made for language and dark mode in the profile are saved in the user profile and apply only to this user.
+1 The settings made for language and dark mode in the profile are saved in the user profile and apply only to this user.